igneus/gly/README.md

 Header field identifier may only consist of alphanumeric characters, minus-sign and underscore.
 Value can contain anything.

-Score header ends with first non-empty line identified by the parser as music or lyrics.

 Header field 'id' is special: if present, it is used as suffix of the generated gabc file (instead of the default, which is